reds-lab/Narcissus/README.md

 + OpenCV >= 4.5.3

 # Usage & HOW-TO
 Use the Narcissus.ipynb notebook for a quick start of our NARCISSUS backdoor attack.
-The default attack and defense state both use Resnet-18 as the model, CIFAR-10 as the dataset, and the default attack poisoning rate is 0.5% In-class/0.05% overall.
+The default attack and defense state both use Resnet-18 as the model, CIFAR-10 as the target dataset, and the default attack poisoning rate is 0.5% In-class/0.05% overall.

 There are a several of optional arguments in the ```Narcissus.ipynb```:

 - ```lab```: The number of the target label
 - ```l_inf_r``` : Radius of the L-inf ball which constraint the attack stealthiness.
 - ```surrogate_model```, ```generating_model``` : Define the model used to generate the trigger.
-In the usual case should be set to the same model.
 - ```surrogate_epochs``` : The number of epochs for surrogate model training.
-- ```warmup_round``` : The number of epochs for poison warmup trainging.
+- ```warmup_round``` : The number of epochs for poi-warm-up trainging.
 - ```gen_round``` : The number of epoches for poison generation.
 - ```patch_mode``` : Users can change this parameter to ```change```, entering the patch trigger mode.